Provincial, Ontario Ministry of Health

 • Permanent ramps (see HVMP)

-For home construction like ramps, bathroom renovations, and doorway widening, see HVMP or Ontario Renovates.
-ADP only funds equipment.
+For stair lifts, ceiling lifts, bath lifts, and home construction like ramps, bathroom renovations, and doorway widening, see HVMP or Ontario Renovates.
+ADP funds mobility equipment only.

 Process